DVillegasA/rusted-iron/README.md

 # rusted-iron
-Console application for the the Ironsworm TTRPG system, that aims to simplify solo play
+Console application for the Ironsworm TTRPG system, that aims to simplify solo play